Female founders can find the right support for their startup here

 FemGems Club

-The online accelerator FemGems Club connects female founders with mentors.
-It does not matter in which development phase the own company is currently in.
-FemGems Club is aimed at female founders in the early stages, solo founders, co-founders, founding mothers and all other interested parties.
-At the beginning, female founders receive a mentor, a progress partner, and a masterminds group.
+The FemGems Club online accelerator connects female founders with mentors.
+It doesn't matter what stage of development your company is currently in.
+FemGems Club is aimed at female founders in the early stages, solo female founders, co-founders, founding mothers and anyone else who is interested.
+At the beginning, the founders receive a mentor, a progress partner and a mastermind group.

 We have participated in various startup programs, incubators and accelerators ourselves and were always sad when they were over.
-Entrepreneurship is one of the most challenging paths you can take in life and we believe that every female founder needs continuous support and guidance, not just an intensive one-time program.
+Entrepreneurship is one of the most challenging paths you can take in life and we believe that every female founder needs continuous support and guidance, not just an intensive, one-off program.
 That's why the FemGems Club is a subscription-based membership.

 FemGems Club

 The assigned mentors change every two weeks, depending on the current topic.
-With the so-called Progress Partner, female founders exchange ideas on a weekly basis in order to advance their work.
-The meetings with the Masterminds group take place every two weeks and serve to exchange challenges, ideas, expertise and perspectives with other female founders.
+Female founders exchange ideas with the so-called Progress Partner on a weekly basis in order to drive their work forward.
+The meetings with the Masterminds group take place every two weeks and serve to exchange challenges, ideas, specialist knowledge and perspectives with other female founders.

 FemGems Club: At a glance